Acacia vestita hairy wattle

 A gracefully weeping habit distinguishes this large shrub introduced on campus in recent years.
 Fuzzy phyllodes about ⅓ inch long, narrower than those of A. cultriformis, make stroking the delicate branchlets irresistible as one passes by.
 Bright yellow flowers smother the plants in February.

-Several specimens were planted in 2013 on Campus Drive near the Knight Management Center garage ramp, opposite the Maples Pavilion parking lot.
-More were added in the Campus Drive median there.
-Several were planted in Manzanita Field after the construction of the new underground garage in 2021: some at the bike parking on Campus Drive, several around the underground ventilation structure on the south, among a throng of other fellow Australians.
+Several were planted in 2013 on Campus Drive near the Knight Management Center garage ramp, opposite the Maples Pavilion parking lot.
+More followed in the Campus Drive median there.
+Others were planted in Manzanita Field after the construction of the underground garage in 2021: some at the bike parking on Campus Drive, and several around the underground ventilation structure on the south, among a throng of other fellow Australians.

 Name derivation: Acacia – Greek akis, a sharp point; vestita – clothed (the hairy phyllodes).